Khoyrasol (community development block): Transport

 Khoyrasol CD block has 12 originating/ terminating bus routes.

 The Andal-Sainthia branch line passes through this block.
 There are stations at Bhimgara Junction and Panchra railway station.
-As of 2018, the Bhimgara-Palasthali line has remained in-operatve.
+As of 2018, the Bhimgara-Palasthali line has remained in-operative.

 NH 14, running from Morgram (in Murshidabad district) to Kharagpur (in Paschim Medinipur district) passes through this block.

 Education

-In 2013-14, Khoyrasol CD block had 122 primary schools with 9,408 students, 10 middle schools with 945 students, 11 high schools with 5,643 students and 8 higher secondary schools with 8,445 students.
+In 2013–14, Khoyrasol CD block had 122 primary schools with 9,408 students, 10 middle schools with 945 students, 11 high schools with 5,643 students and 8 higher secondary schools with 8,445 students.
 Khoyrasol CD Block had 1 general degree college with 1,281 students and 246 institutions for special and non-formal education with 8,230 students.

 As per the 2011 census, in Khoyrasol CD Block, amongst the 130 inhabited villages, 11 villages did not have a school, 39 villages had more than 1 primary school, 35 villages had at least 1 primary and 1 middle school and 23 villages had at least 1 middle and 1 secondary school.
 15 villages had senior secondary schools.

 Sailajananda Falguni Smriti Mahavidyalaya was established at Khoyrasol in 1998.